johnwr-response/golang-lets-build-a-go-version-of-laravel/LOCAL_NOTES.md

 ## Response utilities, Encryption and more
 ### JSON, XML, and other response types
 ### Creating handlers for our response types
+### Creating the routes and links for our response types